n-zeplo/product-practice-handbook-2018/creating-a-product-innovation-engagment/identify-problems-and-goals.md

 * Staffing and skill needs during this period

+  * Product Management

+  * Domain Expertise

+  * User Researcher

 * Key questions that should be answered

 * Resources:

   * User Research on Problem

   * Examples of Discovery Workshops

   * Offerings Slide Deck

   * Market Research Examples